deimosgame/deimos-server/README.md

 Akadok is using multiple sub-packages to make its components modular.
 However, the standard `go test` command only tests the current package.
 To run all the test suites of Akadok, this command should be ran in Akadok's root directory:

     go test ./...

+If you just want to measure the stability of Akadok, you can check out our [Wercker project](https://app.wercker.com/project/bykey/e7447bbc8dba0abab17c9a30dd64ff05).

 # Configuration